jamesamcgaha/supernow/posts/querying-related-tables.md

 ### 6. Other options
 1. With GlideRecord scripting, can manually do the same idea as SUBQUERY or addJoinQuery by iterating through a seperate GlideRecord query to build an array of values and then including those as the value for an IN condition in the main GlideRecord.
 2. For some simple use cases where you don't need to perform an operation on or retrieve the full data for records, you might be able to accomplish your goal with a GlideAggregate query.
 Like if you need just the names of users who are the manager of two or more group records, then you could query the sys_user table with RLQUERY and >=2, but it also would work to do a GlideAggregate on sys_user_group with `groupBy('manager')` and `addHaving('COUNT','>=',2)`.
 3. Similar to the GlideAggregate option, you can get similar results in a list view query by switching to the related table and grouping by the reference field.
+For info on improving grouping performance and grouping by dot-walked columns, see [Advanced List View Grouping](advanced-list-view-grouping.html).

 ## Detailed Comparison
 For each of the four joining options, here is GlideRecord code for a query to pull all active users who are the manager of an active group.